 If designs are given away, one might ask, how are the designers compensated for their efforts?
 In theory, they would be starving, but Linus Torvalds in not starving in Finland.
-(He is living in Beaverton, Oregon, the hometown of Tektronix.)
+(He is living in Beaverton, Oregon, the home-town of Tektronix.)
 Has Linus made as much off of Linux as Bill Gates has from Windows?
 Of course not.
 Neither is he short of a lifetime of consulting and training requests for designing a single (albeit large) product and giving it away.
 Designers can, of course, also be suppliers if they choose, or participate in collaboration with a supplier.
 This might be the preferred route to designer recompense.

 In the community technology scheme, nobody becomes very rich but everybody benefits from the positive relationships between designers, suppliers, and users.
 This synergism has potential that should not be underestimated.
 Linux now threatens the monopoly operating system, though it did not originate as a competitive product in a traditional company.
-As a few astute users make design refinements that are posted to the community, designs evolve to highly refined state that can last for a long time.
+As a few astute users make design refinements that are posted to the community, designs evolve to a highly refined state that can last for a long time.
 Such product stability increases overall efficiency in that those using stable products need not expend as much in overhead developing their tool-base of such products.

 Community-based technology is already here and growing in seminal form. www.redpitaya.com is participating with its generic instrument board.
 Various microcomputer boards such as the Arduino or Stamp have caught on and have a growing user base.
 (See www.designspark.com for an example of a website promoting open-access technology, with downloads of open-source hardware and software licenses.)
 One direction of expansion of instruments is to develop add-on modules for existing popular μCs.
 The user community for them is a potential, accessible market.
-In the past, there were user communities for VAX and other minicomputers, for Volkswagen Beetles, and nowadays for Tek and H-P old equipment users and for various microcomputer modules, led by the open-access Arduino.
+In the past, there were user communities for VAX and other minicomputers, for Volkswagen Beetles, and nowadays for Tek and H-P old equipment users and for various microcomputer modules, advanced by the open-access Arduino.